 How Far Should a Fixture Be From a Vent Pipe?

 When you're remodeling your plumbing system, can you install a wet vent, or do you have to install a revent or a separate vent?
 Finding the answer can involve complicated calculations, based on formulas that can vary from one locale to another.
-The size of the pipe that codes require, the type of fixture you want to install, and the number of fixtures that are already wet vented on the same line are three factors that determine the critical distance—how far the fixture can be from the vent pipe.
+The critical distance, or how far the fixture can be from the vent pipe, is determined by three factors: the size of the pipe that codes require, the type of fixture you want to install, and the number of fixtures that are already wet vented on the same line.
 Measure the length of the pipes carefully and consult a plumbing inspector to determine whether wet venting is possible.

 Vent pipes must be installed so they stay dry.
 This means that they should emerge from the top of the drainpipe, either straight vertically or at no less than a 45-degree angle from horizontal, so that water cannot back up into them.

-The horizontal portion of a revent pipe must be at least 6 inches above the fixture's flood level—the highest point to which water can rise.
-(On a sink the flood level is the sink rim or overflow hole.)
+The horizontal portion of a revent pipe must be at least 6 inches above the fixture's flood level, or the highest point to which water can rise.
+(On a sink, the flood level is the sink rim or overflow hole.)

 Typical Venting Alternatives

 A true vent pipe must remain dry while water runs down the drain.
 A wet vent also serves as a drain line but is large enough that it never actually fills with water.